Chapter 11 – University Parking and Transportation Department

 Parking administers and operates 16,000 parking spaces in more than 100 on-campus parking lots and structures, including cashiered and metered facilities for use by patients and visitors as well as facilities assigned for use by faculty, staff, and students.
 Most campus parking facilities are designated as multi-use and serve routine daily access needs as well as special events on nights and weekends.
 Parking activities are managed through three units: Parking Services, Parking Facilities Operations, and Commuter Programs.

-- The Parking Services office, located in the West Campus Transportation Center with a branch in the IMU Ramp, manages the distribution, sale, and billing of faculty, staff, and student permits, bus passes, and related services, and provides parking enforcement through its Field Services operation.
+- The Parking Services office, located in the West Campus Transportation Center, manages the distribution, sale, and billing of faculty, staff, and student permits, bus passes, and related services, and provides parking enforcement through its Field Services operation.

 - The Parking Facilities Operations office provides facility and equipment maintenance, cashiering, meter collection, and cleaning services from its offices in the West Campus Transportation Center.

 The department also operates the public transit system called Cambus, a 34-bus intracampus transit system that provides fixed-route shuttle service throughout the main campus as well as a connection with the UI Research Park.
 Cambus services do not require a boarding fare or pass, and are available to the general public.
 Cambus also provides a demand-response transportation service, the Bionic Bus, for qualifying persons with disabilities.
 In addition, special transportation services are provided for many University activities, including athletic events and orientation.
 All vehicles are accessible to persons with disabilities.
 The Cambus Office is located in the West Campus Transportation Center immediately north of Kinnick Stadium.

 The purpose of the division of Fleet Services is to provide and manage vehicles for University use.
 Fleet Services achieves this by leasing vehicles to departments on a long-term basis or renting vehicles on a short-term basis.
 Fleet Services also has a vehicle maintenance facility and a fueling facility, and rents I-PASS devices as well as GPS units for business use on a short-term basis.
 Fleet Services is located at 155 West Harrison Street.